-- Always follow the school safeguarding policy and the remote learning - 2 Use the devices supplied by your school - Only run live teaching sessions using 3 Teams, ensuring that you have the correct security settings in place - Only run live teaching sessions with three or more participants - Ensure you and pupils use your Trust email address if you need to register for any software
+- Always follow the school safeguarding policy and the remote learning guidelines - 2 Use the devices supplied by your school - Only run live teaching sessions using 3 Teams, ensuring that you have the correct security settings in place - Only run live teaching sessions with three or more participants - Ensure you and pupils use your Trust email address if you need to register for 5 any software

-- Plan ahead: dress appropriately, make behaviour expectations clear, select a neutral background for video content. - Ensure you will not be interrupted and let your household know if you are going - Have a clear objective in mind and keep video content brief - Ensure video or interactive sessions have pause points to allow for pupil activities - Keep a recording of interactive lessons.
+- Ensure you will not be interrupted and 7 let your household know if you are going - Have a clear objective in mind and keep video content brief - Ensure video or interactive sessions have 9 pause points to allow for pupil activities - Keep a recording of interactive lessons.
 10 This will save within Microsoft Stream.
 Do not save it to your own device.